-More detailed models also incorporate different bacterial types and kinetics by further subdividing the solid phase (Alpkvist and Klapper, 2007).
-By extending the multiphase approach to include phases representing different phenotypes of bacteria, the dynamics of the phenotypic distribution can be explored by extending the equations governing conservation of mass.
-In this study, the momentum equations were lumped into a single Darcy flow, but there was still dynamic variation in the species distribution.
+namic variation in the species distribution.
 This reflects experimental observations that the phenotypes and/or genotypes of bacteria tend to fill specialized niches within the biofilm (for example aerobic bacteria near the surface and anaerobic bacteria deeper within the biofilm).
-Although this had been addressed in discrete settings (Kreft, 2004), using a multiphase approach leads to a physically-based, deterministic model.
+Although this had been addressed in discrete settings (Kreft, 2004), using a multiphase approach leads to a physically based, deterministic model.

-4.3 Fluid/structure interaction
+Fluid/structure interaction

 In Cogan and Keener (2004), a two-phase flow model is used to demonstrate how externally imposed fluid forces can work together with the internal mechanical and chemical stresses to produce spatial patterning in biofilms.
-They examined a pressure-driven flow through a gel filled channel.
-In a Newtonian fluid, this forcing results in the familiar Poiseuille flow, but a novel bifurcation occurs (see Figure 4) at a critical pressure in the two-fluid model.
-Here, the elasticity is not negligible since the time scale is much shorter than of a growing biofilm.
-The elastic stresses couple the horizontal and vertical motion of the network, and the faster flow in the middle pushes the network towards the walls.
+They examined a pressure-driven flow through a gel-filled channel.
+In a Newtonian fluid, this forcing results in the familiar Poiseuille flow but a novel bifurcation occurs (see Fig. 4) at a critical pressure in the two-fluid model.
+Here, the elasticity is not negligible since the time-scale is much shorter than of a growing biofilm.
+The elastic stresses couple the horizontal and vertical motion of the network, and the faster flow in the middle pushes the network toward the walls.
 For large pressure gradients, the thinning of the network induces a phase separation instability that is driven by the osmotic stress.
 This leads to a channeled solution, with an interior layer that is free of network surrounded by a compressed gel near the channel walls.